Lacombe (provincial electoral district)

 Lacombe was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1905 to 1993.

 History

-Lacombe was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta joining Confederation in September 1905.
-The electoral district was a continuation of the Lacombe Northwest Territories electoral district which was formed in 1902.
-The electoral district was named for the City of Lacombe in central Alberta.
+Lacombe was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta becoming a province in September 1905.
+The electoral district was a continuation of the Lacombe North-West Territories electoral district which was formed in 1902.
+The electoral district was named for the city of Lacombe in central Alberta.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 Lacombe was dissolved in the 1993 electoral district re-distribution.
 The more urbanized portion, including the city of Lacombe, was merged with neighbouring Stettler to form Lacombe-Stettler, while the more rural portion was transferred to Rocky Mountain House.